onomondo/onomondo-ipa/README.md

 There are a number of commandline options supported.
 The most relevant options are:

-* `-r`: Specifies the PCSC reader number.
+* `-r` specifies the PCSC reader number.
-* `-f`: Specifies the path to an initial eIM configuration file
+* `-f` specifies the path to an initial eIM configuration file
-* `-I`: Omit verification of the SSL certificate of the eIM.
-This option makes the operation of onomondo-ipa insecure, but may be helpful for testing and debugging in lab setups.
+* `-I` omit verification of the SSL certificate of the eIM.
+This option makes the operation of onomondo-ipa insecure, but maybe helpful for testing and debugging in lab setups.
-* `-E`: Enable the IoT eUICC emulation in case a regular consumer eUICC should be used.
+* `-E` enable the IoT eUICC emulation in case a regular consumer eUICC should be used.

 (use option -h to query the full list of parameters)

 ### Initial setup

-During the first run, onomondo-ipa will create an nvstate.bin file in its working directory.
-This file is used to as a non volatile storage of data.
+During the first run, onomondo-ipa will create an `nvstate.bin` file in its working directory.
+This file is used as non-volatile storage of data.

 In case the IoT eUICC is not yet provisioned with an eIM configuration, onomondo-ipa can be used to perform the provisioning.
 The configuration must be supplied as a file that contains an AddInitialEimRequest (see also GSMA SGP.32,